BigBird7827/Red_Alert/README.md

 ## Overview

 Players take the role of a Starfleet commanding officer stationed on the bridge of a starship.
 Each mission begins with a directive from Starfleet Command and a short briefing.
 As situations unfold, players make rapid tactical, diplomatic, or scientific decisions that affect the outcome of the mission.
-The simulator emphasizes chain-of-command interaction, situational awareness, and moral judgment under pressure—core tenets of Starfleet training.
+The simulator emphasizes chain-of-command interaction, situational awareness, and moral judgment under pressure.
 No two runs are exactly alike; each scenario contains multiple branches and outcomes, reflecting the unpredictability of command in deep space.

 ## Features